 Chapel Island is a good anchorage that is best used in settled weather.
-If the wind came up from the northeast it would be exposed, and once entered a vessel is trapped until the tide rises over the surrounding drying area to the required draft.
-The enclosed stretch of water provides shelter sailing in all weather, all tides and has ample marks to make daylight navigation straightforward.
+But if the wind were to come up from the northeast it would be exposed, and once entered a vessel has to await a sufficient rise over the surrounding drying area to exit.
+The pool required a sufficient rise for access but the Lough's enclosed body of water provides sheltered sailing in all weather, all tides and ample marks to make daylight navigation straightforward.

 Keyfacts for Chapel Island